nlsfi/avoin-karttakuva.maanmittauslaitos.fi/README.md

 Production Open API domain for National Land Survey vector tiles API

+This repository contains some resource templates but API key authorization is required to production use.

 # beta-karttakuva.maanmittauslaitos.fi

 Demo and information domain for National Land Survey vector tiles API